benweint/frequent/README.md

    program's execution will be more expensive overall than instrumentation of a method only called a few times during the life of your program.

-The benchmark in `spec/snail_spec.rb` (run with `bundle exec rake test BENCH=1`) attempts to measure the overhead incurred by instrumentation of a method with Snail.
+The benchmark in `spec/frequent_spec.rb` (run with `bundle exec rake test BENCH=1`) attempts to measure the overhead incurred by instrumentation of a method with Frequent.
 The benchmark compares times to call empty instrumented and uninstrumented methods (both class and instance methods).

 When interpreting the results, keep in mind that most methods worth